interactivetools-com/ZenDB/README.md

 // Forget the options?
 Use print_r for inline documentation with all methods, properties and values print_r($row->name);

-// You can also disable encoding on the resultSet or row to get an array or raw values
+// You can also disable encoding on the resultSet or row to get an array of raw values
 $resultSet = DB::select('users')->raw();      //
 foreach ($resultSet->raw() as $row) { ... }   // Alternative way to do the same thing
 ```